highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

     5. Set `SLOT_MACHINE_PLAY_TEXT_ID` to the Entity ID of the "Play Text" text entity right below the slot machine reels.
     6. Set `GOOGLE_SHEET_AUTH_SCRIPT` to the URL of the Google Script Web App from Step 3 above.
     7. Set `SLOT_MACHINE_AREA` to the coordinates around which the slot machine entity will be placed.
-        *See the comments in the code for more details about why this is necessary.*
+        * See the comments in the code for more details about why this is necessary.
 2. Upload your `slotMachineACScript.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
-Right click and select "Copy URL".
+Right click the file in the list, then click "Copy URL".
 3. Navigate to the Domain Settings page of your domain (for a local sandbox, this is probably http://localhost:40100/)
 4. Click "Content" at the top of the page, then scroll to the "Scripts" section.
 5. Under "Persistent Scripts", click the `+` button on the right column